 As Victorians adapt to living with COVID-19, we turn our focus to building a stronger health system.
 At the forefront of this is the need to support our health workforce – our nurses and midwives, doctors, allied health practitioners, paramedics, clerical and administrative staff, laboratory and technical staff, catering and cleaning staff – through investment in training, recruitment, and boosted psychological and wellbeing support.

 We know better patient experiences and outcomes are achieved when a service is developed and operated by the people who use it.
 And so we are committed to listening to the voices of consumers, carers and their families and supporters to ensure lived experience is at the heart of our health care planning, design, and delivery.
-One terrific example of co-design in action is our , led by our Health Infrastructure group.
+One terrific example of co-design in action is our Mental Health Beds Expansion , led by our Health Infrastructure group.

 We also know that prevention is better than cure.
 Keeping people healthy and well by preventing health issues before they start is better for everyone.
 And where health issues do start, we will act fast and early by making community care accessible, and where possible, closer to home.